 Mr. Nitin Gadkari took the charge of Public Works Department of Govt. of Maharashtra in May 27tn 1995 as a Cabinet Minister.

 From day one he consolidated his command and completely reshaped the Public Works Department.
-He honours the intelligence and scientific skill of the Engineers and often declares that our Engineers are in no way inferior to the world class community.
-This confidence made the engineers work hard and produce the results.
+He honors the intelligence and scientific skill of the Engineers and often declares that our Engineers are in no way inferior to the world-class community.
+This confidence made the engineers work hard and produce results.

-First of all Mr. Gadkari planned to give all weather road connectivity to 13736 villages which were remote and unconnected even after 50 years of independence.
-This work required lot of finances which were inadequately available from the annual budget.
+First of all Mr. Gadkari planned to give all-weather road connectivity to 13736 villages that were remote and unconnected even after 50 years of independence.
+This work required a lot of finances which were inadequately available from the annual budget.
 Mr. Gadkari convinced NABARD officials and got a loan of Rs.
 700 crores for rural connectivity.
-Simultaneously he conceived the idea of Privatisation in Infrastructure and many of budgeted projects were diverted to the arena of Privatisation.
-By this two-way method he got ample money for rural road sector.
-In 4 years time nearly 98% of the total population got road connectivity and many districts completed the target of 100% road connectivity.
-Mr. Gadkari is still working hard to achieve 100% road connectivity for the entire rural Maharashtra before March 2000.
+Simultaneously he conceived the idea of Privatisation in Infrastructure and many budgeted projects were diverted to the arena of Privatisation.
+By this two-way method, he got ample money for the rural road sector.
+In 4 years’ time, nearly 98% of the total population got road connectivity and many districts completed the target of 100% road connectivity.
+Mr. Gadkari is still working hard to achieve 100% road connectivity for entire rural Maharashtra before March 2000.

 Mr. Gadkari identified the priority areas where the department must work with all its strength.
-The districts of Chandrapur, Gadchiroli and Bhandara were naxal inflected and no road work was being allowed by naxalites.
-Mr. Gadkari asked Border Road Organisation to work in this mainland and with the help of BRO he constructed roads and bridges in the naxal affected areas.
-Now the tribals also have nearest road access.
+The districts of Chandrapur, Gadchiroli, and Bhandara were Naxal inflected and no road work was being allowed by Naxalites.
+Mr. Gadkari asked Border Road Organisation to work in this mainland and with the help of BRO, he constructed roads and bridges in the Naxal affected areas.
+Now the tribals also have the nearest road access.

-Mr. Gadkari also identified the problem of malnutrition in remote Melghat -Dharni area of Amaraoti district.
-There was no access available for the tribals and the result was no medical aid, no ration and no educational facilities.
+Mr. Gadkari also identified the problem of malnutrition in the remote Melghat -Dharni area of Amaraoti district.
+There was no access available for the tribals and the result was no medical aid, no ration, and no educational facilities.

-Mr. Gadkari took the pledge of completing the Sagri Marg which was a long awaited dream of the people of Konkan region.
-In 4 years of his regime this dream came true and Konkan got the link of Sagri Marg barring 2 large bridges in the sea creek.
+Mr. Gadkari took the pledge of completing the Sagri Marg which was a long-awaited dream of the people of the Konkan region.
+In 4 years of his regime, this dream came true and Konkan got the link of Sagri Marg barring 2 large bridges in the sea creek.
 The work of these bridges also is being undertaken shortly.
 Mr. Gadkari is particularly happy with the work done in rural areas because of his conviction and commitment to the rural masses.

 When Mr. Gadkari thought of rural road infrastructure he toyed with the idea of Privatisation.
-In the process he thought, the roads, Bye-passes and bridges which have a heavy traffic density could be built by BOT basis.
+In the process he thought, the roads, Bye-passes, and bridges that have a heavy traffic density could be built on a BOT basis.
 He worked on this idea and campaigned for investment in infrastructural projects.
-He addressed investors meets, groups of contractors and builders and also various trade organisations.
-His continuous campaign cleared the doubts and finally the hesitation melted and people started investing in road and bridge projects.
-Now the contractors and investors compete to get the project on BOT basis.
+He addressed investor meets, groups of contractors and builders, and also various trade organizations.
+His continuous campaign cleared the doubts and finally, the hesitation melted and people started investing in road and bridge projects.
+Now the contractors and investors compete to get the project on a BOT basis.

 Mr. Gadkari formulated the scientific methodology of BOT projects.
 He initiated traffic surveys and worked out IRR (Internal rate of return) and decided the concession period of toll.
 He made the Govt. of Maharashtra change the existing rules and formulated the toll policy.
 It was a great job to convince the people in Govt. particularly the bureaucrats.
-But his persuasion and scientific approach virtually changed the mindset of the people in power, the bureaucrats and the engineers as well.
+But his persuasion and scientific approach virtually changed the mindset of the people in power, the bureaucrats, and the engineers as well.
 He appointed a committee to adopt International standards in bridge and building technology and changed the existing bridge codes.
-He emphasised to use latest machinery like vibrating rollers, electronic sensors, paving machines, pilling rigs, pre-fab technique etc. by which the entire construction industry was upgraded.
-The contractors brought imported high skilled computerised machinery worth 400 crores and they started using those for the first time in India.
+He emphasized using the latest machinery like vibrating rollers, electronic sensors, paving machines, piling rigs, pre-fab technique, etc. by which the entire construction industry was upgraded.
+The contractors brought imported high skilled computerized machinery worth 400 crores and they started using those for the first time in India.
 The total credit of this upgradation goes to Mr. Gadkari and to his vision.
-In this time of economic recession the 5000 crore infrastructural projects undertaken by Mr. Gadkari gave a new lease of life to cement, steel and bitumen industry in India.
+In this time of economic recession the 5000 crore infrastructural projects undertaken by Mr. Gadkari gave a new lease of life to the cement, steel, and bitumen industry in India.

-Mr. Gadkari wanted fast track projects to be completed in time bound manner.
-He established Maharashtra State Road Development Corporation, a fully Govt. owned company and undertook large projects like 55 flyovers in Mumbai costing 1500 crores, Mumbai Pune Expressway of 1500 crores and many other bridge, road and bye-pass projects in various parts of Maharashtra.
+Mr. Gadkari wanted fast-track projects to be completed in time-bound manner.
+He established Maharashtra State Road Development Corporation, a fully Govt. owned company and undertook large projects like 55 flyovers in Mumbai costing 1500 crores, Mumbai Pune Expressway of 1500 crores and many other bridges, road, and bye-pass projects in various parts of Maharashtra.
 He has also planned to construct Vani – Ghuggus railway line through MSRDC.
-He was working on creating good infrastructure in the cities like Pune, Thane, Aurangabad and Nagpur costing 2000 crores.
-He also wants to establish International Air Cargo and Passenger Hub in Nagpur which will have Capital investment of 5000 crores.
+He was working on creating good infrastructure in the cities like Pune, Thane, Aurangabad, and Nagpur costing 2000 crores.
+He also wants to establish International Air Cargo and Passenger Hub in Nagpur which will have a Capital investment of 5000 crores.
 Light rail transport system for Nagpur and other cities was also on his priority agenda.
-He wants to start the work of Mumbai-Nasik, Mumbai-Talasari and Mumbai -Sawantwadi Expressways in very near future.
+He wants to start the work of Mumbai-Nasik, Mumbai-Talasari, and Mumbai -Sawantwadi Expressways in the very near future.
 He also wants to build Mumbai – Nagpur Expressway for which the primary evaluation work has already been started.

-Mr. Gadkari has become a saviour of Mumbai.
-He was honoured by Mumbai Bhushan Award and was felicitated by various organisations in Mumbai.
-The work of 55 flyovers was in full pace.
-He has widened many roads, wants to create underpasses and over bridges for the smooth traffic in Mumbai.
+Mr. Gadkari has become a savior of Mumbai.
+He was honored by Mumbai Bhushan Award and was felicitated by various organizations in Mumbai.
+The work of 55 flyovers was at full pace.
+He has widened many roads, wants to create underpasses and over bridges for smooth traffic in Mumbai.
 He also wants multistoried parking lots in extremely crowded areas.
 Worli-Bandra Sea Link project was going to be the “Pride of India” and being readied for foundation stone laying ceremony at the hands of Hon.
 Prime Minister on 1st May 1999.
-It is a single pillar cable stayed environment friendly bridge.
+It is a single pillar cable-stayed environment-friendly bridge.

 For the first time MSRDC a Govt. owned company went to the capital market and raised Rs.
 1180 crores.
 This in the largest collection in the Capital Market history of India.
 Mr. Gadkari has gained the confidence of the investors and was confident to raise Rs.
 2000 crores again for the upcoming projects.
 Crisil has already given AAA rating to the MSRDC.

-Mr. Gadkari gave entirely different face to the department.
-He undertook complete computerisation Programme for the department.
+Mr. Gadkari gave an entirely different face to the department.
+He undertook a complete computerization Programme for the department.
 P. W. D. now was the first Governmental department which works on Computers.
 He asked to change the old grabby furniture and gave good working condition to the staff like any other Multinational company.

 He was worried about the accidents on his roads.
 He appointed a committee to study the accident-prone spots on the roads of Maharashtra.
-He immediately accepted the suggestions of the committee and with the budgetary provision of 20 crores he asked the officials to make these spots accident free.
-Such a work has never been done before.
+He immediately accepted the suggestions of the committee and with the budgetary provision of 20 crores, he asked the officials to make these spots accident-free.
+Such work has never been done before.

 He put the pressure of work on the staff of the department which was gladly accepted.
-Punish the wrong and honour the right person was the theme of his management system.
+Punish the wrong and honor the right person was the theme of his management system.
 He felicitated the best engineers at the hands of Hon.
 Governor.
 He took the help of consultants for various projects and handed over the responsibilities to them.
-By this way be could work on large projects without putting more burden of extra manpower on the department.
+In this way, be could work on large projects without putting more burden of extra manpower on the department.

 After completing his term as PWD Minister Mr. Gadkari now shoulders the responsibility of the leader of the opposition Maharashtra Legislative Council.

 Shri.
-Gadkari is also playing very important role as Chairman of Review Committee to monitor the functioning of CPWD, under urban development department, Govt. of India.
-He has already submitted his initial primary report and Urban Development department of central Govt. has accepted it.
-He would submit his final report in very short time.
+Gadkari is also playing a very important role as Chairman of Review Committee to monitor the functioning of CPWD, under the urban development department, Govt. of India.
+He has already submitted his initial primary report and the Urban Development department of the central Govt. has accepted it.
+He would submit his final report in a very short time.